roadsnail/Pi-ve/README.md

 pi@pive:~ $ sudo systemctl start nodered
 ```

-Reboot your Pi-ve and ensure node-RED is started by pointing a browser at http://pive-ip-address:1880 and ensure node-RED responds
+Reboot your Pi-ve and ensure node-RED is started by pointing a browser at http://pive-ip-address:1880 and ensure node-RED responds with an empty flow screen.

-Next, install some additional node-RED nodes required by the flow listed below.
+Next, install some additional node-RED nodes required by the Pi-ve flow (when we install it later).

 These may be installed at the node-RED flow creation screen by selecting 'MENU' - Manage palette